Skip to main content

 Classic Bloodstone (Heliotrope)

 Dark forest green base with distinct red hematite spots scattered throughout.
-The most recognized and traditional form, prized since antiquity for its dramatic appearance.
+The most recognized and traditional form, used since antiquity.

 Plasma

 A lighter green variety of Bloodstone that lacks the red spots.
-Sometimes included as a related form, Plasma is plain green chalcedony with similar chlorite inclusions but without iron oxide spotting.
+Plain green chalcedony with similar chlorite inclusions but without iron oxide spotting.

 Bloodstone with Yellow Spots

 Some specimens include yellow or ochre spots alongside the classic red, caused by different iron oxidation states.
-These multi-colored specimens are less common and valued by collectors.
+Less common.

 Notable Origins